 Two of the top three most deadly natural disasters since 1900 were due to flooding .
 Approximately 80 people lose their lives to flooding each year in the US .
 Flood risk mitigation is most effective when walking hand in hand with correct science, effective regulation, and public buy-in.
-As discussed in our previous article and demonstrated in these visualizations, Google Earth Flooding, 3D Printed Flooding, an effective tool for accelerating public buy-in is to present striking, intuitive, and relatable flood visualizations.
-The methodology presented herein does just that.
+As discussed in our previous article and demonstrated in these visualizations, Google Earth Flooding and 3D Printed Flooding are effective tools for accelerating public buy-in to flood mitigation programs.
+The methodology presented herein provides a snapshot of short-term flood predictions in a striking, intuitive, and relatable manner.
+This method is novel in that we are predicting the immediate future rather than the regulatory future (100-year floodplain).
 See the slideshow below showcasing a 10 day forecast of flooding in Florida (these results are approximate).

 Let’s consider a situation where a township has not properly prepared for a flooding event that will occur in a few days time.
 How can they effectively predict this event?
 And assuming they can predict this event, which areas should they evacuate and by what time?
 The answer to these two questions lies in the National Water Model.
 And if proper Data Science techniques are employed, the aforementioned questions can be answered for every village, township, and city across the U.S. The object of this post is to 1. briefly introduce the predictive power of the National Water Model and 2. describe a methodology to notify townships of where they should focus their evacuation efforts in the days leading up to a major flooding event.